 Healing Issues: Certain medical conditions, dietary supplements and medications may delay and interfere with healing.
 Patients with massive weight loss may have a healing delay that could result in the incisions coming apart, infection, and tissue changes resulting in the need for additional medical care, surgery, and prolonged hospitalizations.
 Patients with diabetes or those taking medications such as steroids on an extended basis may have prolonged healing issues.
 Smoking will cause a delay in the healing process, often resulting in the need for additional surgery.
 There are general risks associated with healing such as swelling, bleeding, and the length of surgery and anesthesia that include a longer recovery and the possibility of additional surgery, prolonged recovery, color changes, shape changes, infection, not meeting goals and expectations, and added expense to the patient.
+Patients with significant skin laxity (patients seeking facelifts, breast lifts, abdominoplasty, and body lifts) will continue to have the same lax skin after surgery.
+The quality or elasticity of skin will not change and recurrence of skin looseness will occur at some time in the future, guicker for some than others.
+There are nerve endings that may become involved with healing scars during surgery such as suction-assisted lipectomy, abdominoplasty, facelifts, body lifts, and extremity surgery.
 While there may not be a major nerve injury, the small nerve endings during the healing period may become too active producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
 Often massage and early non-surgical intervention resolves this.
 It is important to discuss post-surgical pain with your surgeon.

 Bleeding: It is possible, though unusual, to experience a bleeding episode during or after surgery.
-Should post-operative bleeding occur, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
+Should postoperative bleeding occur, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
 Increased activity too soon after surgery can lead to increased chance of bleeding and additional surgery.
 It is important to follow postoperative instructions and limit exercise and strenuous activity for the instructed time.
 Do not take any aspirin or anti-inflammatory medications for at least ten days before or after surgery, as this may increase the risk of bleeding.
 Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematoma can occur at any time, usually in the first three weeks following injury to the operative area.
 If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
 Heparin medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.